ogukei/simple-rvc/README.md

 ## Simple RVC

+(WIP) Provides an easy-to-use command-line tool to apply voice conversion with RVC.

 Heavily WIP.

-Provides an easy-to-use command-line tool to apply voice conversion with RVC.
+Currently just wraps the [hf-rvc](https://github.com/esnya/hf-rvc) and added some tweaks to the code to export ONNX models.

 ## Setup